Female Ghost (Kunisada): Utagawa Kunisada (Toyokuni III)

 According to modern critics, Kunisada was "a trendsetter... in tune with the tastes of urban society."
 He is credited with infusing ukiyo-e with a sense of realism, particularly in his representations of female subjects.
-Compared with the females idealized in prints by Utamaro, his women are shorter limbed, with shorter and rounder physiques.
+Compared with the women idealized in prints by Utamaro, his women are shorter limbed, with shorter and rounder physiques.
 They are often posed with "slightly bent backs and knees, giving them a hunched up, stumpy look."
-Like the female spirit in this print, they generally have longer faces with strong jaws giving an impression of "greater self-possession, if not outright aggressiveness."
+Like the female spirit in this print, they generally have longer faces with strong jaws, giving an impression of "greater self-possession, if not outright aggressiveness."

 The print dates to 1852 and was therefore done when Kunisada was 66, before his work declined into what has been described as "gaudy and ostentatious" use of colour.
 Critics tend to agree that Kunisada's later works suffered in quality "because of over-production and lowering of artistic standards."